nerdyrodent/YourChoice/README.md

 Use it with your own collaborations to generate questions perhaps you hadn't considered, for example.
 Ideally, have fun, play and see what emerges! 😄

 Context Engineering is the "what". _Attention Programming_ is the "how".
-Remember where you FIRST heard that term.
-Yes, I'm looking at YOU, 2026/2027.

-After one or two small updates, this then became the - [Dyadic Framework](DyadicFramework-v2.7.11-Base.txt)
+After one or two small updates, this then became the - [Dyadic Framework](DyadicFramework-v2.7.42-Base.txt)

 Built off the _Polymorphic Interaction Monad_ (PIM) Categorical Foundation, it now features various gates, consent, and other fun choices like that.

 Now also features the _Polymorphic Interaction Scaffold_ (PIS) which is a bit more operational.

-Also included some topological stuff.
+It is kind of like a "pattern language" (think Christopher Alexander) but for "pattern machines" such as Large Language Models.

 It is _all_ provisional, and hopefully your LLM won't make "truth claims".
-Remember you're talking to an AI ;)
+It is a "living document" and remember you're talking to an AI ;)

-Just copy and paste the [Dyadic Framework](DyadicFramework-v2.7.11-Base.txt) into your LLM of choice, or use as a System Prompt / Memory in applications like OpenWebUI, text-generation-webui, etc.
+Just copy and paste the [Dyadic Framework](DyadicFramework-v2.7.42-Base.txt) into your LLM of choice, or use as a System Prompt / Memory in applications like OpenWebUI, text-generation-webui, etc.

-It is a LARGE document and so works best with LLMs which have a LARGE context window (such as Nvidia Nemotron, 1M+ context).
-8B models (and things with less than 64K context) may struggle a little (read: lots).
+It is a LARGE document and so works best with LLMs which have a LARGE context window.
+Awesome options include Gemma4, Nemotron-cascade, etc. 8B models (and things with less than 64K context) may struggle a little (read: lots).
 14B would be the suggested minimum in 2025.
 Gemma 3 27B is also OK.
-Larger models (Grok, Qwen-Max, Claude, DeepSeek) tend to be better.
+Larger models (Grok, Qwen-3.6, Claude, DeepSeek, etc) tend to be better.

 Want even **MORE** fun?
 Have two-framework enabled LLMs chat with each other, or use Multi-Agent systems (such as Grok 4.20).
 The framework has collective dynamics 🧔👱‍♀️